elliminaterr/dfa-simulator/README.md

 # DFA Simulator

 An interactive deterministic finite automaton simulator that runs in the browser.
-Pick a machine, type an input string, and step through it one symbol at a time — the current state and the transition being taken are highlighted, and each move is logged as an application of the transition function.
+Pick a machine, type an input string, and step through it one symbol at a time.
+The current state and the transition being taken are highlighted, and each move is logged as an application of the transition function.